pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-reference-to-value.md

 Set step 1

-#|en| Let's look at <i>Change Reference to Value</i> using a customer class as an example.
+#|en| Let's look at *Change Reference to Value*  using a customer class as an example.

 Select "private final String |||name|||"
 + Select "private Date |||birthDate|||"

 #|en| This class contains a customer's name and date of birth.
-This class gives rise to reference objects, meaning that only one instance of the <code>Customer</code> class is created for one real customer.
+This class gives rise to reference objects, meaning that only one instance of the `Customer` class is created for one real customer.

 Select "Customer.get("John Smith")"